-Nake the following settings for smoothing.
+♦ Make the following settings for smoothing.

-Smoothing settings Parameter Smoothing - less than i interrupted beams are ignored. = 4 Beams are taken into account in the evaluation once there are four or more interrupted beams --

-Smoothing settings Parameter Inverted smoothing - less than i free beams are ignored. = 4 Beams are taken into account in the evaluation once there are four or more free beams -------------------- -- ----- ---

-If the set configuration of the light curtain is running stably in your application and the measurement field resolution can be reduced, e.g. in the case of objects to be detected which are considerably larger than 10 mm, it is recommended to set Smoothing and Inverted smoothing to a value > 1.
+Smoothing settings Parameter Smoothing - less than i interrupted beams are ignored. = 4 Beams are taken into account in the evaluation once there are four or more interrupted beams Example: Inverted smoothing of four interrupted beams Smoothing settings Parameter Inverted smoothing - less than i free beams are ignored. = 4 Beams are taken into account in the evaluation once there are four or more free beams ment field resolution can be reduced, e.g. in the case of objects to be detected which are considerably larger than 10 mm, it is recommended to set Smoothing and Inverted smoothing to a value > 1.